-How do I restring halyards in my Pro Internal carbon fiber outriggers?
+How do I restring halyards in my Super Internal carbon fiber outriggers?

+To restring any of our outriggers, disassembly or tools are never required.
 Turn your outrigger pole so that the pulleys (halyard exits) are facing upward.
-Locate the halyard exit for the halyard you wish to string, and insert new halyard monofilament through the outrigger tip-side of that particular exit.
+Locate the halyard exit for the halyard you wish to string, and insert new halyard monofilament (or a piece of messenger monofilament that can be used to pull through dacron, poly or dyneema halyard) through the outrigger’s tip-side of that particular exit.
 This will be on the opposite side of the pulley’s wheel from the outrigger’s base.
-Direct the new monofilament down the outrigger’s interior towards the outrigger’s base.
-Once enough line has been inserted for the terminating end to have reached the black entry point (closest hardware to the outrigger’s base), then you will be able to spot the line down inside the outrigger’s body.
-Using a small hex wrench/key, 90 degree pick tool or small forceps, pull the monofilament line out of the outrigger’s body between the chrome colored bars in the entry point.
+Direct the monofilament down the outrigger’s interior towards the outrigger’s base.
+Once enough line has been inserted for the terminating end to have reached the entry fairlead point (closest hardware to the outrigger’s base), you will be able to spot the line inside the outrigger as you look through the fairlead.
+Using a small hex wrench/key, pick tool or small forceps, pull the monofilament line out of the outrigger’s body between the chrome colored bars in the entry fairlead.
 Repeat this for the other halyards as needed.